himmAllRight/himmAllRight-source/content/post/scripting-tmux-workspaces.md

 [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) script.

-*Optional: Save and close the file, then re-open it to take advantage the text editors's bash syntax highlighting if it didn't automatically switch it on.*
+*Optional: Save and close the file, then re-open it to take advantage the text editor's bash syntax highlighting if it didn't automatically switch it on.*

-#### Create new tmux session (with var name)
+#### Create a new tmux session (with var name)

 Next, lets define a variable to store the tmux session name.
 This will make it easier to change the session name later on.
-Then, using the session variable, a new tmux-session with our desired name can be started.
+Using the session variable, a new tmux-session with our desired name can be created.

 ```bash
 # Session Name